 On The Temple Mount

-And now, after covering the basics, let’s visit the Temple Mount.
-Also in this section, I want to bring informational extracts.
+Now, after covering the basics, let’s visit Temple Mount.
+Also, in this section, I want to bring informational extracts.

 Temple Mount – Description